-I used the Gtx 1060 3gb edition just like I did in my $600 Kabylake build because it’s the best you can get for $180.
-Currently games like the Witcher 3, Shadow of Mordor, GTA V etc. can use up to 3-4gb of GPU memory and the gtx 1060 3gb will perform very well in these cases is performing almost equivalent to the RX 480 4gb in almost any game.
-So this time, the gtx 1060 3gb will be a better choice for this build because of the price to performance ratio.
-As the RX 580 is launched, the RX 480 will disappear soon and the price of 580 will not be less than $200 in any way.
+I used the Gtx 1060 3gb edition just like I did in my $600 Kabylake build because it’s the best you can get for $230.
+Currently games like the Witcher 3, Shadow of Mordor, GTA V etc. can use up to 3-4gb of GPU memory and the GTX 1060 3gb will perform very well in these cases is performing almost equivalent to the RX 480 4gb in almost any game.
+So this time, the GTX 1060 3gb will be a better choice for this build because of the price to performance ratio.
+As the RX 580 is launched, the RX 480 has disappeared and the price of 580 is not less than $250 anywhere.

-The EVGA gtx 1060 3gb SC gaming edition is a single fan card which runs very silent and comes with a factory overclock of 1067Mhz and a boost clock of 1835Mhz.
+The EVGA GTX 1060 3gb SC gaming edition is a single fan card which runs very silent and comes factory overclocked of 1067Mhz and a boost clock of 1835Mhz.
 The card is capable of playing any game at 1080p ultra settings with 60+ fps.
-Combined with the core i5 7500, it will perform up to its full potential as the processor is capable of handling any high-end graphics card.
+Combined with the Ryzen 3 1300X, it will perform up to its full potential as the processor is capable of handling any high-end graphics card.

 Western Digital Blue 1TB